 CR4056 is a first-in-class imidazoline-2 (I2) receptor ligand (agonist profile) with CNS tropism and potent analgesic activity in a broad spectrum of disease-based animal models of pain.
 In these experimental paradigms, CR4056 emerged as one of the most effective non-opioid analgesics ever described.
 Accumulating evidence on the function(s) of I2 receptors shows that I2 ligands facilitate the noradrenergic inhibitory (descending) pain pathways with an innovative molecular mechanism, and have a marked opioid-sparing activity.

 CR4056 is a small molecule for oral administration.
 Clinical proof of concept for CR4056 as a safe and effective non-opioid analgesic has been obtained in chronic pain associated with osteoarthritis,with extensive phenotyping of patients who participated in the first exploratory, randomized, placebo-controlled Phase II trial.
 Potential therapeutic indications for CR4056 in subacute and chronic conditions of various origin span from nociceptive to neuropathic pain.

-Four Phase I clinical studies, which investigated the safety, tolerability, and pharmacokinetics of single and repeated ascending oral doses of CR4056 in healthy subjects, have been completed so far and included the exploration of the drug-drug interaction profile of the compound.
+Four Phase I clinical studies have also been completed to investigate the safety, tolerability, and pharmacokinetics of single and repeated ascending oral doses of CR4056 in healthy subjects, and to explore the drug-drug interaction profile of the compound.